ewurapoms/Shop-IT/README.md

 3. Set up environment variables:

    Create a `.env` file in the project root directory and add the following variables:
-   PORT=5000\
+   PORT=8001\
    MONGODB_URL=your_mongodb_secret_key_string
+   JWT_KEY="your_secret_key"

-6. Access the API using [POSTMAN](https://www.postman.com/) at base url `http://localhost:8000`.
+6. Access the API using [POSTMAN](https://www.postman.com/) at base url `http://localhost:8001`.

 ## API Documentation

-Visit http://localhost:8000/docs/ to access the API documentation for this project.
+Visit http://localhost:8001/docs/ to access the API documentation for this project.

 ## Usage